hytechcamps/hytechcamps.github.io/PreCampInstructions.md

 # Pre-Camp Instructions
 Please read through these instructions before the night of the camp.
+Most of the instructions apply to all camps - however, some instructions are for specific camps.
+Be sure to note the specific instructions for the camp you will be attending.

 ## Recommendations
 - We recommend a desktop or laptop computer for all virtual camps.